claffin/cloudproxy/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+CloudProxy provides multiple interfaces for managing your proxy infrastructure:

+### Web Interface
+Access the UI at `http://localhost:8000/ui` to:
+- View proxy status across all providers
+- Scale proxy instances up/down
+- Monitor health status
+- Remove individual proxies
+- View active proxy count

+### API Documentation
+Access the interactive API documentation at `http://localhost:8000/docs` to:
+- Explore available endpoints
+- Test API calls directly
+- View request/response schemas
+- Understand authentication requirements

+### Programmatic Usage
 CloudProxy exposes an API on localhost:8000.
-Your application can use the below API to retrieve the IPs with auth for the proxy servers deployed.
+Your application can use the API to retrieve the IPs with auth for the proxy servers deployed.
 Then your application can use those IPs to proxy.

 The logic to cycle through IPs for proxying will need to be in your application, for example: